particle-iot/compile-action/README.md

 The workaround is to use `.cpp` files instead.

-Read the [preprocessor](https://docs.particle.io/reference/device-os/api/preprocessor/preprocessor/) docs to help transform your `.ino` files into `.cpp` ino your repository.
+Read the [preprocessor](https://docs.particle.io/reference/device-os/api/preprocessor/preprocessor/) docs to help transform your `.ino` files into `.cpp` in your repository.

 The CLI command `particle preprocess app.ino` can do a conversion from ino to cpp.
 Commit the cpp file and delete the ino file.
 Since this is a one-time change, you can ignore and delete the "do not edit" warning in the cpp file.